Diplôme d'études en langue française

-The Diplôme d'études en langue française (English: Diploma in French Language Studies) or DELF for short, is a degree of French-language abilities for non-native speakers of French administered by France Education International (France Éducation international or FEI) for France's Ministry of Education.
+The Diplôme d'études en langue française (English: Diploma in French Language Studies) or DELF for short, is a diploma of French-language abilities for non-native speakers of French administered by France Education International (France Éducation international or FEI) for France's Ministry of Education.
 It is composed of four independent diplomas corresponding to the first four levels of the Common European Framework of Reference for Languages: A1, A2, B1 and B2.
 Above this level, the "Proficient User" divisions are certified by the DALF.

-The examinations are available in four varieties:"DELF Prim" which is for Primary School students (only available at pre A1 level, A1 and A2), "DELF Junior et Scolaire" which is aimed at Secondary School students, "DELF Tous Publics" which is aimed at adults and "DELF Pro" which is aimed at people who would like to work.
+The examinations are available in four varieties: "DELF Tous Publics" which is aimed at adults, "DELF Prim" which is for Primary School students (only available at pre A1, A1 and A2 levels), "DELF Junior et Scolaire" which is aimed at Secondary School students, and "DELF Pro" which is aimed at people who would like to work.
 Each variety is worth exactly the same and results in the awarding of the same diploma, but the material is varied to ensure that it is appropriate for the target cohort.
-DELF is not a certificate but it is a degree valid for life and do not expire.
+DELF is not a certificate but it is a diploma valid for life and does not expire.

 Exam sections

-In the DELF examinations, the listening, reading and writing "Epreuves Collectives" are sat back-to-back and the oral examination is taken separately.
+In the DELF examinations, the listening, reading and writing "Epreuves Collectives" are done back-to-back and the oral examination is taken separately.

 Part one: listening

 In this section the candidate is presented with a series of recordings and asked to fill out some comprehension questions regarding the selection played.
-At levels A1 to B1, each selection is played twice, and range from a maximum of 3 minutes in length at the A1 level to a maximum of 6 minutes in length at the B1 level.
+At levels A1 to B1, each selection is played twice, and ranges from a maximum of 3 minutes in length at the A1 level to a maximum of 6 minutes in length at the B1 level.
 In the B2 examination, candidates are presented with two recordings.
 The first recording is played twice and the second only once, with the total length of recordings being approximately 8 minutes.